llm-bible/llm-bible.github.io/_publications/agarwal2024ai.markdown

 bibkey: agarwal2024ai
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2409.11360"}
-tags: ['Efficiency and Optimization', 'Applications', 'Tools', 'Reinforcement Learning']
+tags: ['Tools', 'Efficiency and Optimization', 'Applications', 'Reinforcement Learning']
 ---
 Large language models (LLMs) are being increasingly integrated into everyday products and services, such as coding tools and writing assistants.
 As these